ihlassovbetov/q2a-bonusplus/README.md

   <br/>
 	<li>PROMOTION EXTENSION:
 		<ul class="second">
-			<li>Users can promote/feature their own or others questions for 24 hours paying a cost of certain points.</li>
+			<li>Users can promote/feature their own questions for 24 hours paying a cost of certain points.</li>
+			<li>Admin (specified userlevel) can promote/feature any questions for 24 hours paying a cost of certain points.</li>
 			<li>In admin settings, admin can set cost points of promotion.
-It should be negative value.</li>
+No matter if it is negative/positive value, because in backend it is justed to negative point anyways.</li>
 			<li>Promotion duration is 24 hours.</li>
 			<li>In admin settings, admin can enable/disable it.</li>
       <img src="https://ihlassovbetov.github.io/assets/plugin-ss/bonusplus/img-6.png" width="500px" height="auto" />
       <img src="https://ihlassovbetov.github.io/assets/plugin-ss/bonusplus/img-5.png" width="500px" height="auto" />
+			<li>UPDATE 27/05/2024: Stoping/Cancelling promotion is added.
+Post Owner or Admins (specified userlevels) can stop/cancel/remove post from promotion.
+This is beneficial to control non-relevant, spam, ad, low quality posts from being promoted.</li>
+			<li>UPDATE 27/05/2024: When promoted post is stopped/cancelled, it will not refund the cost (points) deducted from promoter user to promote the post.
+The logic here is to avoid spamming on promotion/cancellation processes.</li>
+			<li>UPDATE 27/05/2024: When promoted post is stopped/cancelled, the system will set 24-hour ambargo period for this post.
+It means after cancellation of promotion, the post cannot be re-promoted until 24-hour ambargo period ends.
+The logic here is to avoid spamming on promotion/cancellation processes.</li>
 		</ul>
 	</li>
   <br/>